iris-dni/iris-service/iris/service/content/file/service.rst

 File Service
 ============

-This document describes the REST API to manage blobs.
+This document describes the REST API to manage files.

-Blobs (Binary large objects) get used for plain files like images and so on.
-The base route of the blobs service is /v1/blobs.
+The base route of the file service is /v1/files.

-Uploading a blob
+Uploading a file
 ================

 Upload a file using the API::

     >>> import webtest
     >>> import collections
-    >>> response = browser.post('/v1/blobs',
+    >>> response = browser.post('/v1/files',
     ...                         collections.OrderedDict([
     ...                             ('data', webtest.Upload('sample.txt', 'sample'))
     ...                         ]))